 If man could be translated with this man-made substitute, there would be a jargon in heaven; part keeping the fourth command, and part the substitute, as the gospel was introduced with ten; and if God would accept of a substitute for the ba sis of the gospel, he might on the same principle, accept of another gospel; which accords very well with the new revelation given by the "Spirit Rappers," who introduce a new way of getting into heaven: one aside from the one revealed in the Bible.
-Again: if the promise embraced the new earth, and the ten commands were its basis, they must remain until the consummation of that promise, or judgment at least; and for this reason at-tempts have been made of late to do away the idea of a judgment altogether; and of what use is a trial, without a law, on which to found a pen-alty?
+Again: if the promise embraced the new earth, and the ten commands were its basis, they must remain until the consummation of that promise, or judgment at least; and for this reason attempts have been made of late to do away the idea of a judgment altogether; and of what use is a trial, without a law, on which to found a penalty?
 That the gospel is a law of itself, is so contradictory and absurd, that only one man has ever (to my knowledge) attempted to raise any arguments in its favor; and he was fairly met, and his arguments put down by an able hand, at the outset.
 Since it must be granted that there is a future judgment, the gospel must either be a law of itself, or be based on law; and as it has been proved that it cannot be law, therefore, it must have law for its foundation.
 The testimony of James [Chap. ii, 12, 13,] is to this point.
-"So speak ye, and so do, as they that shall be judged by the law of liberty; for he shall have judgment without mercy that hath showed no mercy." then, brethren, we are not children of the bondwoman, but of the free." i. e., We do not belong to the Sinai covenant; for Christ has redeemed us from that, "being made a curse for us; for it is written, Cursed is every one that hangeth on a So then, the blessing of Abraham has come tree." on the Gentiles, through Jesus Christ; and they have received the fulfillment of the "promise of the Spirit through faith."
+"So speak ye, and so do, as they that shall be judged by the law of liberty; for he shall have judgment without mercy that hath showed no mercy." then, brethren, we are not children of the bondwoman, but of the free." i. e., We do not belong to the Sinai covenant; for Christ has redeemed us from that, "being made a curse for us; for it is written, Cursed is every one that hangeth on a So then, the blessing of Abraham has come on the Gentiles, through Jesus Christ; and they have received the fulfillment of the "promise of the Spirit through faith."
 Gal. iii, 13, 14.

-through faith in his blood are made heirs with him.
-Hence their application must be to the heart, to accord with the last promise, which is immortality.
-Its proof of the existence of the ten commandwhereabouts in this world's history; and taken in this light, it is a subject, the most momentous, that over arrested or interested the attention of man.
-To the men of this generation, it speaks in tones of thunder, saying, Here are they that keep the conditions on which the last promise is based : the commandments of God, in connection with the faith of Jesus, who has lived, our example, and has died, our sacrifice; who has ascended to the first apartment of the heavenly Sanctuary, and removed to the Most Holy, and there commenced his last work.
+The way is now paved for the third angel's message; which should be regarded, not so much for whereabouts in this world's history; and taken in this light, it is a subject, the most momentous, that ever arrested or interested the attention of man.
+To the men of this generation, it speaks in tones of thunder, saying, Here are they that keep the conditions on which the last promise is based: the commandments of God, in connection with the faith of Jesus, who has lived, our example, and has died, our sacrifice; who has ascended to the first apartment of the heavenly Sanctuary, and removed to the Most Holy, and there commenced his last work.
 The faith of these things being predicated on good authority, how awfully solemn their appeal.
 We are looking for him to come the second time to raise the dead saints, to change the living, and to renew the earth, according to the promise of God to Abraham.
 "So then, brethren, we are not children of the bond-woman, but of the free."